reframejs/reframe/docs/overview.template.md

 1. **Progressive Eject** -
    All Reframe parts are ejectable:
-   You can eject the build configuration, and/or the render code, and/or the routing code, and/or the server code, etc.
+   You can eject the build configuration (the webpack config), and/or the render code, and/or the routing code, and/or the server code, etc.

 2. **Minimal glue code** -
    We isolate a maximum of code in do-one-thing-do-it-well libraries.